 - Work with distribution and independent monitoring partners to ensure that the agreed-upon process for the distribution is implemented, collect reports on the distribution, and conduct follow-up surveys.

 Distribution partners implement on-the-ground activities, including registering residents in targeted areas and distributing LLINs.
-Independent monitors funded by AMF monitor the registration and distribution processes and conduct follow-up surveys.4
+Independent monitors funded by AMF monitor the campaign planning and the registration and distribution processes and conduct follow-up net usage surveys.3

-Historically, when selecting locations for distributions, AMF consulted various sources, including the Alliance for Malaria Prevention's (AMP's) list of countries with significant net gaps, other malaria control funders, in-country technical advisors, the relevant national malaria control program (NMCP), implementing organizations, and the African Leaders Malaria Alliance.5 AMF told us that since it started funding larger distributions, it has increasingly been receiving inbound funding requests.6
+Historically, when selecting locations for distributions, AMF consulted various sources, including the Alliance for Malaria Prevention's (AMP's) list of countries with significant net gaps, other malaria control funders, in-country technical advisors, the relevant national malaria control program (NMCP), implementing organizations, and the African Leaders Malaria Alliance.4 In recent years, it has increasingly been receiving inbound funding requests from countries with net gaps5 or renewing support to countries it supported in prior distributions.6 AMF says that when selecting locations, it prioritizes based on the severity of the geography's malaria burden and the likelihood that the funding need will go unmet without support from AMF.7

 Registration and distribution

-- Registration: During the registration process, national health system staff or volunteers10 travel door-to-door in targeted areas to collect the information used to determine the number of LLINs to allocate to each household (e.g., the number of sleeping spaces and/or the number of household members), as well as the information used to identify the household for the distribution and post-distribution surveys (e.g., the name of the head of the household and/or household location).
-The specifics of the registration process and LLIN allocation strategy have differed by country (process details and registration data sources on a separate page with additional details about AMF).
+- Registration: During the registration process, national health system staff or volunteers8 travel door-to-door in targeted areas to collect the information used to determine the number of LLINs to allocate to each household (e.g., the number of sleeping spaces and/or the number of household members), as well as the information used to identify the household for the distribution and post-distribution surveys (e.g., the name of the head of the household and/or household location).
+The specifics of the registration process and LLIN allocation strategy have differed by country (process details and registration data sources on a separate page with additional details about AMF; this information may be outdated).

 - Distribution: Distribution partners manage the logistics of in-country shipping and storage of LLINs prior to the distribution.
-To distribute LLINs to recipients, AMF and its distribution partners have primarily used a "point" distribution procedure (LLIN recipients pick up their nets from a specified point in or near their community); they have also occasionally used a "hang-up" distribution procedure (staff or volunteers travel door-to-door to deliver and hang up LLINs).
-The specifics of distribution processes have varied in the different countries AMF has worked in (details on a separate page with additional details about AMF).
+To distribute LLINs to recipients, AMF's distribution partners have primarily used a "point" distribution procedure (LLIN recipients pick up their nets from a specified point in or near their community); they have also occasionally used a "hang-up" distribution procedure (staff or volunteers travel door-to-door to deliver and hang up LLINs).
+The specifics of distribution processes have varied in the different countries AMF has worked in (details on a separate page with additional details about AMF; this information may be outdated).

-- Funding research on insecticide resistance AMF funded research on the effectiveness of PBO LLINs in conjunction with its Uganda 2017 distribution.
-PBO LLINs are a newer type of net incorporating piperonyl butoxide (PBO) alongside pyrethroid insecticide used in other LLINs.
+AMF funded research on the effectiveness of PBO LLINs in conjunction with its Uganda 2017 distribution.
+PBO LLINs are a newer type of net incorporating piperonyl butoxide (PBO) alongside the pyrethroid insecticide used in other LLINs.
 These nets may be more effective than other LLINs in areas where mosquitoes have developed insecticide resistance.
 See more details about this research in this blog post.
-We have seen results from this research but have not reviewed them in depth.14
+Published results can be found here.

 The following table shows AMF's total expenditure, categorized into LLIN purchases, other non-net costs (e.g. costs related to distributing nets or conducting post-distribution monitoring), insecticide resistance research costs, and operational costs.
 We include spending since FY 2012 (July 2011 to June 2012) because this is when AMF shifted to its current model of larger-scale distributions.

-For most distributions, AMF pays for nets and monitoring activities; it partners with organizations—often the Global Fund to Fight AIDS, Tuberculosis, and Malaria—to pay for the other costs of the distribution.20 In the past, AMF also paid for electronic data entry for some paper-based distributions.21
+For most distributions, AMF pays for nets and monitoring activities; it partners with organizations—often the Global Fund to Fight AIDS, Tuberculosis, and Malaria—to pay for the other costs of the distribution.14 In the past, AMF also paid for electronic data entry for some paper-based distributions.15

 Does it work?